đź“… Updated: January 27, 2026 (Originally published: November 6, 2022)

 - CentOS/RHEL 7

-- CentOS/RHEL 8 and any clones like Rocky Linux and AlmaLinux
+- CentOS/RHEL 8 and clones (Rocky Linux, AlmaLinux)

-- CentOS/RHEL 9 and any clones like Rocky Linux and AlmaLinux
+- CentOS/RHEL 9 and clones (Rocky Linux, AlmaLinux)

-No matter which of the supported operating system you use, installation involves the following:
+No matter which supported operating system you use, installation involves:

 - Install the GetPageSpeed release package (and subscribe, unless you use Fedora Linux)